terratenff/vrp-gen-alg/INSTRUCTIONS.md

 If GA has trouble creating individuals for the population, there are some measures that could be considered.
 For example:
 - Are the constraints too strict?
 If so, see if you could loosen them.
 - If constraints cannot be loosened, try using different combinations of parameters.
-High vehicle count might help.
 - Are there any issues with parameters/matrices that are being used?
 - Setting the number of available vehicles low could result in GA being unable to find valid solutions.
 Check if it is possible to find a solution with more of them.
-- How are the conversion factors set?
-Should both time and distance translate to cost?
 - It is known (as of 17.2.2021) that the application does not solve large cases efficiently - especially if they have strict constraints.
 - Parameters that indicate the maximum time and distance for vehicles are effectively hard time windows: if they are broken, the solution in question is replaced.
 This can hinder the application's ability to find a solution that respects these constraints.
 A way to combat this is to replace them with soft time windows, aimed at depot nodes, and then give depots extremely high penalty coefficients to simulate hard time windows.